 That brings us to bad underwriting.
 Now it wasn’t that underwriters didn’t know what they were doing, it was more a matter of influence from upstairs.
 They were often told to make loans work, even if they seemed a bit dodgy at best.

-Home prices were on the up and up, so a stretch could be concealed after a few months of appreciation anyways.
-And don’t forget, appraisers who found the right value every time were ensured of another deal, while those who couldn’t, or wouldn’t make it happen, were passed up on that next deal.
+Home prices were on the up and up, so a stretch in value could be concealed after a few months of appreciation anyways.
+And don’t forget, appraisers who found the right value every time were ensured of another deal, while those who couldn’t, or wouldn’t make it happen, were passed up on that next one.

 No Skin in the Game